Table of Contents

 2. Voltage Measurement (U):

-Connect the neutral to N and each phase to L1, L2, and L3.
+Connect neutral to N and each phase to L1, L2, and L3.

-Also connect LA to L1 and NA to N to power the meter.
+Also connect LA with L1 and NA with N to power the meter.

 3. Current Measurement (I):

-Open and securely close each CT on each phase of the cable from which you wish to measure the current.
+Open and securely close each CT on each phase of the cable where current measurement is desired.

-Connect the S1 (white) and S2 (black) wires of the CT to the top of the meter for each phase.
+Connect the S1 (white) and S2 (black) wires from the CT to the top of the meter for each phase.

 1. Verification of Voltage and Current Connection:

-Press the "M" button until the Power Factor (PF) is displayed for each phase L1, L2, and L3.
+Press the "M" button until the Power Factor (PF) is displayed for each of the phases L1, L2, and L3.

 The displayed values should be close to 0.9.

-If not, the voltage measurement and the current measurement are not on the same phase.
-Move the S1 and S2 pairs to another phase until you obtain a correct value.
+If this is not the case, the voltage measurement and current measurement are not on the same phase.
+Move the S1 and S2 pairs to another phase until obtaining a correct value.

 screen333.png